Talcum Powder Lawsuit

 How Ovarian Cancer Is Diagnosed

-Physicians who suspect ovarian cancers or cancers of the fallopian tubes will generally confirm their cancer diagnosis by reviewing biopsy material and removing some tissue for close examination.
+Physicians who suspect cancers of the fallopian tubes or ovarian cancer will generally confirm their cancer diagnosis by reviewing biopsy material and removing some tissue for close examination.

 - Radiation therapy